ts-mk/flake8-bas/README.md

 could simply ignore some errors.
 This system has benefits as well as drawbacks.

-The benefit is that you could take advantage of Flake8's `ignore` and `per-file-ignores` (flake8 >= 3.7.0) config options and have a different behaviour for a different set of files:
+The benefit is that you could take advantage of Flake8's `ignore` and `per-file-ignores` (flake8 >= 3.7.0) config options and have a different behaviour applied to each set of files:

 ```ini
 [flake8]